Cross Canadian Ragweed: Hiatus and band break-up

 In May 2010, Cross Canadian Ragweed announced a hiatus from touring.
 In a band press release, Ragsdale explained, "Right now, I need to be at home for my family, particularly my son JC, who has autism.
 He's 10 years old now and still struggling in his development.
 I feel the only way I can help him is to be more hands on and close to home."
 Despite Ragsdale wanting to "get another drummer and press on," Canada stated "We’ve always said from the start, we’re Ragweed as the four of us, or not Ragweed at all."
-In September 2010, Canada officially announced the band was calling it quits by announcing their "Last Call Show" in October 2010 at Joe's Bar in Chicago, IL, stating "as far as that’s concerned, Oct 24 is the last one, the last gig."
+In September 2010, Canada officially announced the band was calling it quits by announcing their "Last Call Show" in October 2010 at Joe's Bar in Chicago, IL, stating "as far as that's concerned, Oct 24 is the last one, the last gig."

 Post break-up

 Since Cross Canadian Ragweed, Canada and Plato formed The Departed with fellow Yukon-native Dave Bowen (drums), Seth James (guitar), and Steve Littleton (keyboards), releasing their debut album "This Is Indian Land" in June 2011.
+The band would produce 3 albums of original material, all with diverse sounds, and two albums of covers of 1990's red dirt songs and the classic country of the 1960s and 1970s.

 Ragsdale and Cross both returned to Yukon.
 Ragsdale played with Stoney LaRue until 2013 and now works in the oil and natural gas industry, while Cross purchased and operates the bar that was the very first venue Cross Canadian Ragweed performed in 1994.

-In 2019 Grady Cross and Randy Ragsdale joined singer-songwriter Jason Young to form the band Cross Rags and Young.